ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

       - auth_factor_label - The label that will be used to identify an AuthFactor to remove.
     - *Reply* - CryptohomeErrorCode - Returns if there is any error
+5. **ListAuthFactor** - This call will list all of the configured AuthFactors for a given user as well as the supported types of auth factors.
+    - *Input*:
+      - account_id - The username of the user.
+    - *Reply*:
+      - CryptohomeErrorCode - Returns if there is any error.
+      - configured_auth_factors - The persistent auth factors that have
+      currently been configured (e.g. by a prior AddAuthFactor call) for this user.
+      - supported_auth_factors - The types of auth factors supported for this user.
+Should include all configured factor types as well as any additional types that could be added.
+    - *Usage*:
+      - The user specified does not have to be in an authenticated state.
+      However, if the user does not exist (on-disk) or have an active session then this will report an INVALID_ARGUMENT error.
+      - The configured factors reported will be all currently persisted factors.
+      This list can be empty, for example if the user is emphemeral, or if a persistent user has been created but no factors have yet been added.
+      - The supported factor types reported are based on the type of user (persistent or ephemeral), the local hardware available, and the set of existing configured factors.
+Some examples of how these factors could impact what is supported:
+        - Support for PIN factors depends on having sufficiently advanced TPM hardware and firmware.
+        - If the user has a Kiosk factor configured, all other types of factors will be unavailable.
+        - Conversely, if the user has at least one non-Kiosk factor configured then a Kiosk factor will not be reported as a supported option.

 ## Order of Operations